Andrew-Bezhan/astro-rabbit-final/replit.md

 4. Implement advanced analytics dashboards

 ## Running the Bot
 The bot runs automatically via the "Telegram Bot" workflow.
-Users can interact with it directly through Telegram at @Astro_Corp_bot.
+Users can interact with it directly through Telegram at @ASB_Test3_bot.

 ## Deployment Status
 - ✅ Development Environment: Fully configured and running